Mummy: Treatment of ancient mummies in modern times

 In the Middle Ages, based on a mistranslation from the Arabic term for bitumen, it was thought that mummies possessed healing properties.
 As a result, it became common practice to grind Egyptian mummies into a powder to be sold and used as medicine.
-When actual mummies became unavailable, the sun-desiccated corpses of criminals, slaves and suicidal people were substituted by mendacious merchants.
 Francis Bacon and Robert Boyle recommended them for healing bruises and preventing bleeding.

-The trade in mummies seems to have been frowned upon by Turkish authorities who ruled Egypt – several Egyptians were imprisoned for boiling mummies to make oil in 1424.
+When actual mummies became unavailable, the sun-desiccated corpses of criminals, slaves and people who committed suicide were substituted by some merchants.
+The trade in mummies seems to have been disapproved of by Turkish authorities who ruled Egypt – several Egyptians were imprisoned for boiling mummies to make oil in 1424.
 However, mummies were in high demand in Europe and it was possible to buy them for the right amount of money.
 John Snaderson, an English tradesman who visited Egypt in the 16th century shipped six hundred pounds of mummy back to England.

 The practice developed into a wide-scale business that flourished until the late 16th century.
-Two centuries ago, mummies were still believed to have medicinal properties to stop bleeding, and were sold as pharmaceuticals in powdered form as in mellified man.
+As recently as two centuries ago, mummies were still believed to have medicinal properties to stop bleeding, and were sold as pharmaceuticals in powdered form as in mellified man.
 Artists also made use of Egyptian mummies; a brownish pigment known as mummy brown, based on mummia (sometimes called alternatively caput mortuum, Latin for death's head), which was originally obtained by grinding human and animal Egyptian mummies.
 It was most popular in the 17th century, but was discontinued in the early 19th century when its composition became generally known to artists who replaced the said pigment by a totally different blend -but keeping the original name, mummia or mummy brown-yielding a similar tint and based on ground minerals (oxides and fired earths) and or blends of powdered gums and oleoresins (such as myrrh and frankincense) as well as ground bitumen.
 These blends appeared on the market as forgeries of powdered mummy pigment but were ultimately considered as acceptable replacements, once antique mummies were no longer permitted to be destroyed.
-Many thousands of mummified cats were also sent from Egypt to England to be processed for use in fertilizer.
+In 1890, about 180,000 mummified cats were excavated and shipped from Egypt to England to be processed for use in fertilizer.